 Monarch chrysalis and a big red caterpillar

 In the small park in front of The Orman House features The Three Servicemen monument, molded from the forms used in the Vietnam Veteran’s Memorial in Washington, D.C., and Apalachicola is the only other place to have them.

 The Three Servicemen

 We didn’t eat out a lot while we were in Apalachicola, but we did hit the Oyster City Brewing Company a couple of times!
-It’s a fun spot, where you can enjoy their yummy brews, and munch on popcorn at the tables and chairs scattered on the sidewalk around the brewery.
+It’s a fun spot, where you can enjoy their yummy brews, and munch on popcorn at the tables and chairs scattered on the sidewalk outside the brewery.

 Oyster City Brewing Company

 One of the best things about this adorable little town is how artsy it is.
 There is an abundance of great shops and galleries, and we had fun doing a bit of shopping!

 One of the things we liked best about this bare-bones “marina” was the incredible bird watching.
 There was the usual Brown Pelican population, and a good sized group of White Pelicans inhabit the nearby marshes.
 We were surprised by how many Bald Eagles there are in Florida, and we were treated to a couple of them hanging out on the nearby channel marker.
 They sat there for 20 minutes or so, and were really enjoying one another’s company.